-[Humbling: but they have not all obeyed the gospel]
+[But they have not all obeyed the gospel]

-Not long ago I wrote a piece called The House that God Rebuilt, its theme being, that no matter how small the beginnings, God loves to see the work begin.
+Not long ago I wrote a piece called The House that God is Rebuilding, its theme being, that no matter how small the beginnings, God loves to see the work begin.
 It’s focus was on how we’d have to go through some renovations in the process of becoming what God wants.

-From experience, the narrow way that we must travel, truly is a narrow way, but it’s far from being narrow minded.
+From experience, the narrow way that we must travel truly is a narrow way, but it’s far from being narrow minded.
 In fact, Scripture tells us that we must become like little children.
 It also points out that those who don’t, won’t enter the Kingdom of God.

 Becoming children does require some housework.
 We must do our chores.
 There are always things in our closets that need to be tossed out to make room for Jesus.